cisagov/get.gov/pages/about/senior-software-engineer.md

 - Working within enterprise technology governance to ensure a healthy DevSecOps pipeline
 - Working with the Product Owner to develop product roadmaps, backlogs, and measurable success criteria
 - Writing meaningful user stories to ensure effective product delivery
-- Clearly communicating technical concepts to stakeholders across a wide range of disciplines
+- Clearly communicating technical concepts to stakeholders across a range of disciplines
 - Collaborating with researchers, designers, and product managers to deliver a product that meets user needs using agile product development